 19.9 Other relationships with students.
 Faculty members may not serve in a direct teaching or supervisory role for students who are relatives, as defined in this Article.
-In rare cases, and only when no other viable option exists, an exception may be requested in writing for review and approval by the Provost, who may add conditions to mitigate the possibility of bias.
+When no other viable option exists, an exception may be requested in writing for review and approval by the Provost, who may add conditions to mitigate the possibility of bias.